Use a Hacksaw to Cut Drawer Slides to a Length Needed for a Project!

 So, I was ready to install the drawer slides in my desk and realized they were too long.
 Great.
-You see, the hacksaw and I do not get along.
-I usually sweet-talk Matt into cutting things with the hacksaw for me because the saw likes him better but Matt was busy building cabinets for the Rebel house.
-I decided to make more of an effort to cooperate with the hacksaw.
+You see, the hacksaw and I do not get along but this time I decided to make more of an effort to cooperate with it because I really needed to shorten these drawer slides.
 After all, I had seven sets of slides to cut down and it was time for me to show the hacksaw who the boss really is… ha!

 What You’ll Need: